checkly/docs.checklyhq.com/site/content/jobs/full-stack-javascript-engineer-2020.md

 ## About the role

 Checkly is looking for an experienced JavaScript developer.
-This is a great opportunity to join an early stage company, influence the product roadmap and help us do what we love most: building the best active monitoring service for modern developers.
+This is a great opportunity to join an early stage company, influence the product roadmap and help us do what we love most: building the best monitoring platform for developers.

 ### Harden & expand our backend
 Our backend runs on Hapi.js and a collection of custom job runners and Lambda applications distributed around the globe.
-We've ran almost 500 million checks already and are ramping up for a lot more.
+We've ran almost 850 million checks already and are ramping up for a lot more.
 We use AWS Lambda/SQS/SNS/S3, Heroku, Postgres, & Redis.
-You will help us scale, harden and expand our backend: from the API to the background workers.
+You will help us build out new features, expand existing features.
+We have a TON of exciting stuff lined up.

 ### Build & shape our frontend
-You will be working together with our frontend lead and design lead on all aspects of our Vue.js based frontend.
+You will be working together with our frontend team and design lead on all aspects of our Vue.js based frontend.
 Projects we have lined up are new dashboards & graphs, a collection of 3rd party integrations, in browser code editors and real time metric feeds. *Almost* no boring CRUD forms!